-Successful ESG applicants must become a member of the HHA within one month of contract execution, and meet the HHA attendance requirements - 60% attendance at the general HHA meetings and 70% attendance at subcommittee meetings as defined in the HHA Bylaws, Article 3, Section 2 found at www.hhapbc.org.
-ATTACHMENT 7 certifies current ESG-funded agency attendance by the Continuum of Care (COC) for the period October 1, 2019 to September 30, 2020.
+Successful ESG applicants must become a member of the HHA within one month of contract execution, and meet the HHA attendance requirements - 60% attendance at the general HHA meetings and 70% attendance at subcommittee meetings as defined in the HHA Governance Charter, Article 3, Section A found at www.hhapbc.org.
+ATTACHMENT 7 certifies current ESG-funded agency attendance by the HHA for the period October 1, 2020 to September 30, 2021.